 Successors to JUUL - Puff Bars

-As reported in our November 2019 blog, cheaper, disposable vapes pens such as Puff Bars were gaining in popularity.
+Cheaper, disposable vapes pens such as Puff Bars were gaining in popularity.
 Puff Bars come in flavors such as Banana Ice, Sour Gummy and Cool Mint.
 Not surprisingly other companies have rushed in such as Fotem which makes

 blu, another popular disposable with flavors such as Melon Time, Honeymoon, Mint-sation or other soon-to-be-banned flavors.
 Similarly Posh and Stig are pre-charged pre-filled disposable vaping devices made by domestic companies and imported from China.
 Despite some having higher nicotine levels than JUUL, our youth report that many of their peers think that because these vape pens are cheaper and disposable they have less nicotine than JUULs.